 Claiming the Credit

-Actually claiming the adoption tax credit is subject to a few tricky rules, most of them pertaining to timing.
+Claiming the adoption tax credit is subject to a few tricky rules, too, most of them pertaining to timing.
 When you can claim the credit depends on when you paid the expenses, when the adoption was finalized – if it was – and whether it was a domestic or international adoption.

 - If you adopt domestically: You can claim your expenses after the year in which you pay them, even if the adoption isn’t final yet.
 In fact, you must do so.